More about me

 After being invited back to The Learning Clinic, where I worked as editorial manager, I launched a freelance career in 2012.
 This has afforded me the opportunity to work with a wide range of healthcare clients, as well as to write and edit content about cycle sport – one of my main interests.

-I live in south London but reluctantly cross the river to get to my office, which is situated on the northern bank of the Thames.
+I live in south London but reluctantly cross the river to get to my office, which is located in Farringdon.
 In my spare time I'm a keen cinema goer; a video gamer; and a connoisseur of US television.